A2-ai/spackle/README.md

   help   Print this message or the help of the given subcommand(s)

 Options:
-  -D, --dir <DIR>  The directory of the spackle project.
+  -p, --project-dir <PROJECT_DIR>  The directory of the spackle project.
 Defaults to the current directory [default: .]
-  -o, --out <OUT>  The directory to render to.
-Defaults to 'render' within the current directory.
-Cannot be the same as the project directory [default: render]
-  -v, --verbose    Whether to run in verbose mode
-  -h, --help       Print help
+  -v, --verbose                    Whether to run in verbose mode -h, --help                       Print help
   -V, --version                    Print version
 ```

 ## Project configuration